paitiewfrance/paitiewfrance.github.io/about.md

 ### A La Carte
 We design unique programs all around France regions and we are here to assist you to build the best possible trip.

-For further details on how we can help you, please send us an [email](mailto:paitiewfrance@hotmail.com) .
+For further details on how we can help you, please send us an [email](mailto:paitiewfrance@hotmail.com)  or fill  in our contact form [here](http://paitiewfrance.com/contact).
 We usually reply within 24 hours.

 Au revoir!